ITfoxtec/FoxIDs/docs/howto-tracklink-foxids.md

 > Take a look at the sample track links configuration in FoxIDs Control: [https://control.foxids.com/test-corp](https://control.foxids.com/test-corp)
 > Get read access with the user `reader@foxids.com` and password `TestAccess!` then e.g., take a look at the `nemlogin` and `- (dash is production)` tracks.

 Track links support login, RP-initiated logout and front-channel logout.
-Furthermore, it is possible to configure [claim and claim transforms](claim.md), logout session and home realm discovery (HRD) like all other connecting up-parties and down-parties.
+Furthermore, it is possible to configure [claim and claim transforms](claim.md), logout session and home realm discovery (HRD) like all other connecting up-parties and application registrations.

 ## Configure integration